abulka/abulka.github.io/content/blog/plain-text-diagrams.md

 ```

 ### Classes:
+Describes classes and interfaces, including:
+- **Attributes**:
+  - Can have optional default values, denoted as `= defaultValue`.
+  - Can have optional `:type` and `(cardinality)` and optional arrows to the type, e.g., `--relationship--> Type`.
+- **Methods**:
+  - Include parameters, return types, and annotations.
+  - Arrows for method parameter or return references to classes are usually omitted to reduce clutter, but can be added if desired, e.g., `runDiagnostics(car: Car)  ----diagnoses----> Car`.
+- **Relationships**:
-**Classes**: Describes classes and interfaces, including their attributes, methods (with parameters, return types, and annotations), and relationships (inheritance or implementation) e.g. `class: Recipe  (Recipe.ts) --inherits--▷ |BaseRecipe|`.
-Where there are multiple class and interface relationships, the second and subsequent relationships are placed on a new line with the `-->` lining up with the first arrow (see example below).
+  - Inheritance or implementation relationships are shown, e.g., `class: Recipe  (Recipe.ts) --inherits--▷ BaseRecipe`.
+  - For multiple relationships, the second and subsequent relationships are placed on a new line with the `-->` aligned with the first arrow.
+- **Class Object**:
-The class: object is like a UML box with data + behaviour e.g. Attributes: and Methods:.
-The interface: object is like a class but with no methods.
+  - Resembles a UML box with data and behavior:
-Attributes can have optional default values with `= defaultValue`, and optional relationships with `(cardinality)` and optional arrows to the type `--relationship--> |Type|`.
-Class and Interface names can optionally be followed by (somefile.ts) indicating their location.
+    - Sections include `Attributes:` and `Methods:`.
+- **Interface Object**:
+  - Similar to a class but contains no methods.
+- **File Location**:
+  - Class and interface names can optionally include their file location, e.g., `(somefile.ts)`.
+- **Logical Grouping**:
-All the classes from all the files in the Diagram scope `files:` are listed in the `Classes:` section, allowing a 'logical' grouping of classes and interfaces, meaning you can list all the classes in one place, even though they are in different files.
+  - All classes and interfaces from the `files:` scope in the diagram are listed in the `Classes:` section.
+  - This allows for a logical grouping of classes and interfaces, even if they are located in different files.
-To reduce arrow clutter, there are usually no arrows for method parameter references to classes or for method return references to classes, such arrows being reserved for attributes, however you can add them if you like e.g. `runDiagnostics(car: Car)  ----diagnoses----> Car`.
-Use of emoji characters like `▷` and `⋯` is optional, but can help to make the diagram more visually appealing.
-Use of the `◇`, `◆`, `▷` or `⋯` emoji character e.g. `◆---contains--->` or `⋯⋯⋯implements⋯⋯⋯▷` is meant to look like a UML aggregation triangle at the root of an association, or an inheritance triangle - use them if you like them, many prefer just plain `--contains-->` or `--owns-->` etc.
+- **Arrows and Relationships**:
+  - Arrows are typically reserved for attribute relationships, not method parameter or return references (unless explicitly added).
+  - Use of emoji characters like `▷` and `⋯` is optional but can enhance visual appeal.
+  - Examples of emoji usage:
+    - `◆---contains--->` or `⋯⋯⋯implements⋯⋯⋯▷` to mimic UML aggregation or inheritance triangles.
+    - Plain arrows like `--contains-->` or `--owns-->` are also acceptable.
-The number of `--` dashes or dots `⋯` in arrows is up to you.
+  - The number of dashes `--` or dots `⋯` in arrows is flexible and up to the user.
+- **Visual Style**:
+  - Emoji characters like `◇`, `◆`, `▷`, or `⋯` can be used to represent UML-style relationships.
+  - The use of these characters is optional, and many users prefer plain arrows for simplicity.

 ```plaintext
 Classes:
   class: Class1 (class1.ts) --inherits--▷ ParentClass (parent.ts)